 My friend Colin McComb is trying to decide what to do next.
 He’s wrapped his part of the work on Wasteland 2, and some other stuff coming down the pike still leaves him with a bit of spare time on his hands.
 If I had spare time on my hands, I’d stare at the wall, or fail to clean the house, or watch something I’ve already seen.
 Colin, on the other hand, might be a bit more productive…

 You see, Colin’s been around the block.
-The dude was instrumental in creating the Planescape universe back when D&D was still owned by TSR; apparently that achievement was insufficient, so he went into video games and was one of the core designers on this one RPG you might have heard of - Planescape Torment, Black Isle’s brilliant, Dickensian meander through one of the least-appreciated and most imaginative D&D licenses.
-Its bizarre setting and… memorable… characters were just the beginning of that title’s relentless genius.
+The dude was instrumental in creating the Planescape universe back when Dungeons & Dragons was still owned by TSR; apparently that achievement was insufficient, so he went into video games and was one of the core designers on Planescape Torment.
+Maybe you’ve heard of it, given that it’s one of the most revered and admired roleplaying games in the history of the medium.
+Black Isle’s brilliant, Dickensian meander was a piece of relentless genius.

 And now Colin’s thinking that maybe the world could use a little more Torment.

 Check out his thoughts on the subject, right here in his blog.
 But come back!
+You can come back.
+You’re not in Planescape Torment, you see.
 Clicking that link isn’t like passing through a portal in Sigil, the City of Doors, where any threshold can transport you everywhere, where such gates are often one-way, so venturing through might trap you forever in a faraway place that could glitter with all your dreams or cackle and moan with all your nightmares.
 No, here on the web you can just push the BACK button on your browser.